CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 The cover image must not contain any occurrence of the PowerShell close-comment block string "#>" (0x23, 0x3E), apart from the ones inserted by the program, as this will cause the PowerShell script to fail.
 Unfortunatly, with the comment-block string length being only two bytes, the probablilty that this character sequence will appear somewhere within the image data is quite high.
 The larger the image, the greater the probablity of multiple hits.
 I would not even consider trying images larger than 400KB.

 It's possible to edit out close-comment block strings within the image data by slightly decreasing the image dimensions using an editor such as GIMP.
+Repeat, if necessary.

 For the final close-comment block, we overwrite the last thirteen bytes of image data with a default string "0x00, 0x00, 0x20, 0x20, 0x00, 0x00, 0x23, 0x3E, 0x0D, 0x23, 0x9e, 0xFF, 0xD9".
 To have any chance of getting this to work, we have no choice but to modifying bytes within a section of the image file that is compressed & encoded.
 This triggers X/Twitter to re-encode some (or all) of these bytes.